coreos/vault-operator/doc/user/tls_setup.md

 example-vault-default-vault-server-tls      Opaque                                2         1m
 ```

-### Using the custom TLS assets
+## Using custom TLS assets

-The users can pass in custom TLS assets while creating a cluster.
+Users can pass in custom TLS assets while creating a cluster.
 Specify the client and server secrets in the following CR specification fields:

 - `spec.TLS.static.clientSecret`: This secret contains the `vault-client-ca.crt` file, which is the CA certificate used to sign the Vault server certificate.
 This CA can be used by the Vault clients to authenticate the certificate presented by the Vault server.